CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * Then update the code and click the _Update button_.

 ### 3. _Usage_
-> * You can use style variable by calling name.
+> * You can use style variable at element's property by calling name.
 > * Set _styleName_ as property's Key and _String_ as Type.
 > * Then set this style's name as Value.